craigjbass/craigjbass/README.md

 Principal Software Engineer at [Made Tech](https://www.madetech.com), where I’ve spent the better part of a decade helping public sector organisations sort out their technology.
 Currently focussed on security engineering.

-On the side, I’m building macOS endpoint security tooling with Apple’s Endpoint Security framework — process ancestry tracking, behavioural profiling for file access authorization, and the kind of problems where PID recycling keeps you up at night.
+On the side, I’m building macOS endpoint security tooling with Apple’s Endpoint Security framework.

 ## Previously